digvijay-gavas/Demo-build-Jenkins/README.md

 ## Synopsis

-The project was created for demonstrating building using Jenkins and docker file
+The project was created for demonstrating build process using Jenkins and docker file.
+There is simple Hello world application created using spring boot which have GET REST endpoint which returns the Options object having {name,description,link} properties as JSON array.

-## Installation
+## How to use

-configure the project in Jenkins and setup following tools
-1. jdk "JDK8"
-2. maven "3.6.3"
+The project is have Jenkins CI/CD with Jenkinsfile in SCM.
+The Jenkinsfile will generate Docker image with name 'digvijay0gavas/hello-world' and upload it to registry.hub.docker.com.
+The docker image can be started with cmd `docker run -p 5060:5060 digvijay0gavas/hello-world:33`.
+The GET endpoint can be accessed on port ip_or_dn:5060/rest

+## How to setup Jenkins CI/CD pipeline to build the App
+1. create empty pipeline job (lets say 'Demo-build-Jenkins')
+2. goto Configure --> Pipeline section and select 'Definition' as 'Pipeline script for SCM'
+3. select SCM as GIT and add the repo url https://github.com/digvijay-gavas/Demo-build-Jenkins.git
+4. add jdk and maven tool in 'Manage Jenkins' --> 'Global Tool Configuration' with name JDK8 and MVN3.6.3 respectively
+5. add Jenkins credential with id 'digvijay-cred' (depends on docker repository)
+6. The Jenkins job is already set up for this repo on cloud m/c see **URLs** section

-## Ready To Test
+## URLs
-ready to test docker images are uploaded to https://hub.docker.com/r/digvijay0gavas/hello-world
+1. ready to test docker images are uploaded to https://hub.docker.com/r/digvijay0gavas/hello-world
+2. Jenkins job to build the project is at https://35.224.137.252/job/Demo-build-Jenkins/ use credential (user: developer, pass: developer)
+Note: the https://35.224.137.252/ have unsigned certificate and browsers will not straight away allow the URL to access.